heykayla/my-writing/Tutorials/dev.to_tutorial.md

 ### 1.1.1 Select a third-party application
 Select a sign-up option of a third-party application to create a DEV account; options include signing up with your Apple ID, Forem, GitHub, or Twitter account.
 In this tutorial, we will use GitHub; however, you can choose a different third-party application—the process for signing-up is the same for all the third-party applications.

-### 1.1.2 Authorizing DEV
+### 1.1.2 Authorize DEV to access your third-party application
 DEV will request that you authorize it access to your GitHub account.
 Authorizing means that you are allowing DEV to identify you by your GitHub account based on your GitHub's email and username.
-Click the **Authorize practicaldev** button to confirm authorizing.
+Click  **Authorize practicaldev** to confirm authorizing.

+### 1.1.3 Wecome to the DEV community
 Authorizing will redirect you to the DEV website.
 You'll be greeted with a welcome message where you will need to click the checkboxes to confirm that you agree with DEV's **Code of Conduct** and **Terms and Conditions**.
-After clicking the checkboxes, click the **Continue** button to proceed forward.
+After clicking the checkboxes, click **Continue** to proceed forward.

 In this step, you successfully created a DEV account using a third-party application.
 The next step will cover customizing your DEV account.